A British Bailey Bridge near Pont-Farcy in the Bocage Virois

 "...
 Donald Bailey was a civil servant in the British War Office who tinkered with model bridges as a hobby.
 He presented one such model to his chiefs, who saw some merit in the design and had construction started at a slow rate.
 The bridge was taken into service by the Corps of Royal Engineers and first used in Italy in 1943.

-A number of bridges were available by 1944 for D-Day, when production was ramped up.
+A large quantity of Bailey bridging was available by 1944 for D-Day, when production was ramped up.
 The US also licensed the design and started rapid construction for their own use.
 Bailey was later knighted for his invention, which continues to be widely produced and used today..."

 According to other sources: Donald Bailey developed his design from 1936-40, final design work starting in December 1940; it was tested in May 1941 and first deployed in North Africa in November 1942.